 The great Antique Jewelry and Pearl Collectors, such as the famous Hollywood actress Elizabeth Taylor carefully avoided the ordinary, selecting Antique Jewelry, 20th Century Jewelry and Pearls of extraordinary beauty, and of historical importance.
 The Peregrina Pearl acquired by Elizabeth Taylor is a perfect example of a famous pearl.

-The most spectacular Jewelry Collections on earth are found in Incredible India.
+Some of the most spectacular Jewelry Collections are found in Incredible India.
 They were acquired by India's princes - The Maharajahs.....